billwear/billwear.github.io/index.md

-# Walking through the C language
+# Learning C all over again

 *Preamble: There's already lots of code here, and if all goes well, there will be a whole lot more.
 Just bear with me for a few scrolls while I tell you how I got here and where I'm trying to go.*